Skip to Content

 Why Choose Clematis ‘Bredon Blue’ for Your Garden?

 If you're looking for a low-maintenance clematis that delivers a spectacular spring flower display, ‘Bredon Blue’ is a top choice.
-As one of the earliest clematis varieties to bloom, it signals the arrival of spring with a flush of delicate, pendulous flowers that stand out against emerging foliage.
+As one of the earliest clematis varieties to bloom, it signals the arrival of spring with a flush of delicate, bell-like flowers that stand out against emerging foliage.

 • Garden walls and pergolas